A study testing whether a GLP-1 medicine from Lilly, orforglipron, can ease joint pain.

 Where this study is enrolling

-This trial has 26 US sites across 17 states.
-Contact the site coordinator directly to start the screening process.
+This trial has 26 sites across 17 states.
+Contact a site coordinator directly to start screening.

 - Arizona Research CenterPhoenix, Arizona602-863-6363